Generic name: methylphenidate (transdermal) [ meth-il-FEN-ih-date ]

 Apply the patch to a clean and dry area on your hip.
-Press firmly onto the skin with the palm of your hand for about 30 seconds.
-The patch should stay on while swimming or bathing.
 The effects of this medicine may not be noticeable until 2 hours after applying the skin patch.

 Wash your hands after applying a skin patch.

-Apply a new patch to the opposite hip.
-Do not wear a patch on the same side of the body two days in a row.
+Apply each new patch to the opposite hip.
+Do not wear more than one patch at a time.
+Never cut a skin patch.

 If a patch falls off, replace it with a new one.
-Then remove the new patch after it has been 9 hours since you applied the first patch.
 Do not wear a patch longer than 9 hours per day, even if you apply a new patch to replace one that has fallen off.
-Use the dosing schedule provided to track your patch wearing time.

 Children using this medicine should be warned never to remove the skin patch and place it onto another person.
 Serious side effects may result.

+Store at room temperature.
+Do not refrigerate or freeze.
 Keep each patch in its sealed pouch until you are ready to use it.
-Store at room temperature away from heat and moisture.
-Do not refrigerate or freeze.
-Throw away any unused patches if it has been more than 2 months since you opened the original package.
+Throw away unused patches if it has been more than 2 months since you opened the original package.

 What happens if I miss a dose?

-Apply a patch as soon as you remember, and do not wear the patch for longer than 9 hours.
-You may need to shorten the wearing time to less than 9 hours if you apply a patch later than usual and you have sleep problems.
-Do not apply two patches at the same time to make up the missed dose.
+Apply a patch as soon as you remember, and do not wear it for longer than 9 hours.
+You may need to shorten the wearing time if you apply a patch later than usual.
+Do not wear two patches at the same time.

 What happens if I overdose?